Christopher Tooley: Career, advisory and governance roles

 Tooley became involved in political advocacy and campaigning early in his career as the New Zealand delegate to the International Youth Parliament in Sydney in 2000, then to the United Nations World Youth Forum in Dakar in 2001.
 From 2001–2003, Tooley served as Co-Chair of the International Advisory Board for the International Youth Parliament.

 Tooley was co-chair of the Tāmaki Makaurau Electorate Campaign for Sir Pita Sharples, the co-leader of the Māori Party, in the lead up to the 2008 New Zealand General Election.
 Tooley then became Senior Ministerial Advisor for Sharples in the New Zealand Parliament, Wellington (2009 to 2014), when Sharples was Minister of Māori Affairs and Associate Minister of Education and Corrections.
 In this role, Tooley was involved in negotiations that led to New Zealand's endorsement of the UN Declaration on the Rights of Indigenous Peoples (April 2010), following 25 years of international drafting (1982–2007) and three years of New Zealand government opposition.

-Tooley has been an active member of the Gates Cambridge network, serving as a councillor (external liaison) for the Gates Scholars Council in Cambridge for two years (2002 to 2003), and as the New Zealand regional coordinator for the Gates Cambridge Alumni Association of the United Kingdom in 2015.
+Tooley was vice-chair of the International Work Group for Indigenous Affairs (2015–2019).
+He has been an active member of the Gates Cambridge network, serving as a councillor (external liaison) for the Gates Scholars Council in Cambridge for two years (2002 to 2003), and as the New Zealand regional coordinator for the Gates Cambridge Alumni Association of the United Kingdom in 2015.

 He was an Academic Board Member for Te Wānanga o Aotearoa (2015 to 2018) and in 2024 served as a mentor for the Kupe Leadership Development Programme, run by the University of Auckland Foundation.

 Tooley's advisory roles include for Pou Tangata Iwi Leaders Group (National Iwi Chairs Forum) (2017 to 2021), as a member of the COVID-19 Māori Reference Group for the New Zealand Ministry of Health (2019), member of the National Emergency Management Agency Ministerial Advisory Committee, in Wellington (2021 to 2023), and co-chair of the Regional Skills Leadership Group, Bay of Plenty (2019 to 2023).